mayadata-io/specs/README.md

 So how do you manage these applications with the advent of **cloud (or even virtualization)** ?
 These operations are now delegated to managed service providers (*i.e. the so called cloud providers*).
-In addition, there is a burst of micro-service patterned / oriented applications.
+In addition, there is a burst of micro-service patterned / oriented applications that are hogging the limelight.
 None of these applications want to be tagged as being `monolith`.
 These application now span across clusters, nodes, racks, datacenters, or even regions (*geographies*).

 Effective tooling that caters to discovery (*i.e. a generic requirement*) & configuration (*i.e. a business/service specific requirement*) are the steps in the right direction.
 These can be termed as